AdityaAdarsh8888/JavaScript/2. Data Types and Literals/README.md

 <br>
 -> Another way to declare a function

-# In JavaScript, arrays are considered objects, which is why typeof a returns "object".
+<p> In JavaScript, arrays are considered objects, which is why typeof a returns "object". </p>

-# Explanation:
+<h2> Explanation:- </h2>
-Arrays in JavaScript are a special type of object designed to store ordered collections of data.
+<p>1.
+Arrays in JavaScript are a special type of object designed to store ordered collections of data.</p>
+<p>2.
 The typeof operator is not capable of distinguishing between plain objects and arrays.
-It only checks the underlying type, which for arrays is "object".
+It only checks the underlying type, which for arrays is "object".</p>